Back to Workflows Guides

 AAArdvark Features for Manual Testing

-AAArdvark readily provides features to streamline the manual testing process with some key capabilities:
+AAArdvark readily provides features to streamline the manual testing process with some key capabilities for accessibility testing and remediation.

 Accessibility Tester Role